 Check dsb.dk (trains), Flixbus.dk (domestic and international bus) and midttrafik.dk (local bus) for schedules and further info.

 On all flights to Denmark and in all Danish airports, you must wear a mask.

-It is currently required to wear a mask in public transportation (e.g., buses and trains) in Aarhus and other nearby cities.
-From August 22, it is required to wear a mask on all public transport in all of Denmark.
+You must wear a mask in all public transportation (e.g., buses and trains) in all of Denmark.

 What should I do if I'm in a high-risk group?

 Contact your own doctor before coming to Denmark to investigate your options.

 At Business Academy Aarhus, there will be physical teaching from as soon as we are allowed.
 There will be online teaching until 28 February 2021.

 The study start dates you have been told are still valid.